'His Inaction Cost Lives': Deputy In Parkland Shooting Arrested, Faces 11 Charges

 "The FDLE investigation shows former Deputy Peterson did absolutely nothing to mitigate the MSD shooting," Commissioner Rick Swearingen said in a statement.
 "There can be no excuse for his complete inaction and no question that his inaction cost lives."

-After the massacre, Peterson retired from his job with the Sheriff's department.
+After the massacre, Peterson retired from his job with the sheriff's department.
 Families of victims filed dozens of lawsuits against the school board and Peterson.

 The lawsuits allege that he "wantonly and willfully disregarded" policies and procedures.
 Peterson's attorney, Joseph DiRuzzo, described the lawsuits as lacking "merit" and asserted that they would be challenged "vigorously."